Ayurvedic Weight Loss Tips

 You can also tune into my podcast episode where I further expand the Ayurvedic weight loss conversation.

 About the Author

-Andrea Claassen is a certified personal trainer, 200 hour registered yoga instructor and Ayurvedic lifestyle coach.
+Andrea Claassen is a certified personal trainer, 200 hour registered yoga instructor and Ayurvedic wellness counselor.
 Her mission is to help women cut through all of the wellness BS by teaching them how to trust themselves more & become their own wellness guru.
 She does this by teaching her Peaceful Power Practices centered around fitness, yoga & Ayurveda.
 Andrea believes training is so much more than working out it truly is about helping you evolve your identity.

 Wanting to know more about Ayurveda?
 Learn how to implement Ayurveda into your lifestyle as a busy mom!

 view + leave comments . . .